shlomiassaf/tdm/src/demo/modules/@forms/tutorials/3-creating-a-model/README.md

 }
 ```

+This is a simple class, it is not known to the library which means it
+is still not a model.

-Now, let's make it a model by decorating the class:
+We register it as a model using the `@Model` decorator:

 ```ts
 import { Model } from '@tdm/ngx-dynamic-forms';